irlnathan/s-assoc-docs/associations2.md

 `sails new sailsPeople`

-This create a project with the following general folder structure:
+Sails creates the project with the following folder structure:

 ```javascript
 sailsPeople